Bam Adebayo NBA Playoffs Player Props: Heat vs. Nuggets

-The Miami Heat, Bam Adebayo included, will play at 8:30 PM on Friday against the Denver Nuggets in the 2023 NBA Playoffs.
+The Miami Heat, Bam Adebayo included, match up versus the Denver Nuggets at 8:30 PM ET on Monday in the 2023 NBA Playoffs.

-Now let's dig into Adebayo's available prop bets, with a particular eye on stats and trends to help you make good picks.
+Now let's break down Adebayo's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Bam Adebayo Prop Bets vs. the Nuggets